PoterekM/php-shoes/README.md

 _Please feel free to contact me directly via e-mail at poterekm@gmail.com if you have any questions, comments, ideas, or feedback.
 Also, I invite you to feel empowered to make any changes to this repository by forking it and making changes accordingly._

 ## Known Bugs
-* The program resubmits the last name entered and does not allow apostrophes.
+* The program does not eliminate duplicate entries.

 ### License